 - The Difference Between a Dry vs. “Wet” Radiant Floor Heat System is the last important factor that every homeowner interested in radiant heat needs to know about.
 “Wet” systems are the kind mentioned above: a radiant heating system installed in a slab of concrete.
 This is ideal from an efficiency standpoint, and is the only way to go if you’re planning a heating system for a new home.
 If you’re working with a pre-existing structure, however, pouring new slabs of concrete might not be a viable option.
 That’s where dry systems come in.
 Dry systems, both electric and hydronic, can be installed anywhere, under any flooring surface, without having to encase the heating tubes or coils in a concrete slab.
 This makes them a great alternative for homeowners who want the benefits of radiant heat without the hassles that are part and parcel to working with concrete.

-Need to find a pro for your radiant floor?Find Pros
+Ready to start your radiant floor?Find Pros

 The Benefits of Radiant Floor System Heat